In the 17th century, these forgotten little Caribbean islands just 50 miles off the coast of Nicaragua were a haven for pirates and buccaneers.

 A Walking Tour of Little Corn

-All in all, a very relaxing and pleasant stay on Little Corn Island.
+All in all, a very relaxing and enjoyable stay on Little Corn Island.

 Big Corn Island

-The hotel’s property was very scenic with an infinity pool right on the rocky shoreline and colorful hammocks dotting the lawn.
-The restaurant wasn’t quite as good as LCBB’s but the price was right and it did have a great view.
+The hotel property is very scenic with an infinity pool right on the rocky shoreline and colorful hammocks dotting a manicured lawn.
+The restaurant isn’t quite as good as LCBB’s but the price is right and the view is exceptional.

 A Driving Tour of Big Corn Island

 Though it’s bigger than Little Corn (hence the name), Big Corn can still easily be seen in an hour or two.
-Taxi drivers charge $10/hour for island tours and my driver’s name was David.
+Taxi drivers charge a very reasonable hourly rate for island tours.

-David was a great tour guide and was full of interesting stories about the history of the island.
+My driver’s name is David and he turns out to be a terrific tour guide, full of interesting stories about the history of the island.
 Especially the intriguing pirate history.

-After my very enlightening island tour, I headed back to Casa Canada for lunch before my flight back to Managua.
-Reflecting on my few days exploring the Corn Islands Nicaragua, this may truly be one of the few stretches of sandy, unspoiled, tropical Eden left in the Caribbean.
+Looking back on my days exploring Nicaragua’s Corn Islands, this may truly be one of the few stretches of sandy, unspoiled, tropical Eden left in the Caribbean.

-After a quick flight back to Managua and an overnight at the comparably-luxurious (it had power 24 hours a day) Hilton Princess Managua, it was time to move on.
+After a quick flight back to Managua and an overnight stay at the comparably-luxurious (i.e. it had power 24 hours a day) Hilton Princess Managua, it was time to move on.